MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 * [az role assignment create](/cli/azure/role/assignment#az_role_assignment_create)
 * [az role assignment delete](/cli/azure/role/assignment#az_role_assignment_delete)

-The default role for a service principal is **Contributor**.
+We recommend you use the **Contributor** role at minimum for a service principal.
 This role has full permissions to read and write to an Azure account.
 The **Reader** role is more restrictive, with read-only access.
 For more information on Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

 This example adds the **Reader** role and removes the **Contributor** one: